athankefalas/swift-toasts/README.md

 ```

-Furthermore, due to platform related limitations, on *watchOS* this modifier is __*required*__ to present a toast.
+Furthermore, due to platform-related limitations, this modifier is __*required*__ on *watchOS* to present a toast.
 In general, it is recommended that the view modified using the `toastPresentingLayout` modifier be as close as possible to the top level of the target view hierarchy.